MESAHub/mesa/docs/source/developing/collaboration.rst

 contributions to the astrophysics community so that the careers of developers are enhanced by their engagement.

-Currently, the MAC is Lars, Rich, and Frank.
+Currently, the MAC is Rich, Meridith, Bill (Wolf) and Jared.

 **Onboarding and offboarding processes**